 Since leaving the Commission in February 2012 Lynn has provided consultancy advice and project management to a range of charities, including as an associate of Professional Governance Services Ltd. Most notably, over the last four years Lynn has worked with the Royal British Legion, initially as a consultant and then Head of Department, to transform its management of >700 charitable trusts of which it is trustee.
 This included introducing new policies and procedures for accounting, property management and governance as well as unlocking c.£40m from restricted funds that were no longer effective in meeting beneficiary need.

-Lynn is a trustee of a small charity in Haringey and has experienced the joys and challenges of being a charity trustee and a volunteer.
+Lynn is a trustee of Eldon Road Baptist Church and BMS Worldwide and has experienced the joys and challenges of being a charity trustee and a volunteer.
 She is also a registered Prince 2 Practitioner and lay member of the Charity Law Association.